Interior Design

 - describe the career offerings within the field of interior design.

-- explore the need for different career offerings within the field of interior design.
+- analyze the need for different career offerings within the field of interior design.

 - evaluate hiring trends, requirements, and salaries of careers within the field of interior design.